 Transmission easement is a limited property right established on a real property in the form of notarial deed.
 Its scope is recorded in the land and mortgage register of the encumbered property.

-According to the applicable law, remuneration and compensation for property value diminution resulting from the establishment of transmission easement is paid to each property owner.
+According to the applicable law, remuneration and compensation for property value diminution resulting from the establishment of transmission rights of way is paid to each property owner.

-In the absence of the landowner’s consent to sign the public utility project easement agreement, following the completion of the entire negotiation process, the negotiation procedure is triggered in accordance with the requirements of Article 124 of the Property Management Act.
-However, the administrative procedure is the last resort in the negotiation process – before it is applied, steps are taken to reach a compromise solution.
+In the absence of the landowner’s consent to sign the public utility project easement agreement, following the completion of the entire negotiation process, the negotiation procedure is triggered in accordance with the requirements of Article 124 of the Property Management Act (PMA).
+However, the administrative procedure is the last resort in the negotiation process – before it is applied, steps are taken leading to a compromise solution.

 Number of people physically or economically displaced and compensation for displacement

 As early as the investment planning stage, we endeavour to ensure that our investment projects interfere as little as possible in human life.
 Wherever possible, we consider several options of project location.
 We also invite representatives of local communities and local governments to cooperate.
 We make all efforts to avoid displacement in consequence of our projects.
 In 2018, no case of displacement occurred.